-\ based on a dose rate of 50 μg romifidine/kg body weight
+^{} based on a dose rate of 50 μg romifidine/kg body weight

-3.10 Symptoms of overdose (and where applicable, emergency procedures and antidotes)
+4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary

 In excessive doses, significant respiratory depression may occur.
 If necessary, suitable artificial aids to maintain ventilation and cardiac output should be used until sufficient detoxification has taken place to enable a return to adequate spontaneous ventilation and cardiac activity.
 Pharmacological cardiac stimulants are not recommended, unless no other supportive measures are available.